Frequently Asked Questions

 9. What is Mastering?

 Q: Why should I use your studio?
-Can't I make a decent recording at home?
+Can't I just do this myself?

-• Do I have a proper space in my home that will have adequate room, good acoustics, block out unwanted background noise, keep in any noise that will annoy my neighbors, etc.?
+• Do I have a suitable space in my home that will have adequate room, good acoustics, block out unwanted background noise, and keep in any noise that will annoy my neighbors?

 • Do I own all of the equipment that I really need to properly record, mix, and master my songs?